WindowsVista42/Quark-Engine/README.md

 - **More details on the [wiki](https://github.com/WindowsVista42/Quark-Engine/wiki)!**

 ## Contact
-Send me an email at seanmoulton123@gmail.com!
+Send me an email at seanmoulton123@gmail.com or create an issue on this repository!

 ## Demo
-I have a demo for the engine in the [SpaceshipsDemo](SpaceshipsDemo/) folder.
-Code is in the [SpaceshipsDemo/spaceships](SpaceshipsDemo/spaceships) folder, and a build is in the [SpaceshipsDemo/build](SpaceshipsDemo/build) folder.
-The code requires the engine to compile, but it's still useful here for showing how the engine works for users.
+I have a demo of the engine in [SpaceshipsDemo/](SpaceshipsDemo/).
+There is a build of the game in [SpaceshipsDemo/build/](SpaceshipsDemo/build/).
+You can check out the code for the game in [SpaceshipsDemo/spaceships/](SpaceshipsDemo/spaceships/).

-Also, here is a **quick video** showing the demo in action: <!-- TODO: --> [LINK TO SOME VIDEO]()
+Here is a **quick video** showing the demo in action: <!-- TODO: --> [LINK TO SOME VIDEO]()

+**Note:** The code requires the engine to compile, but I provide a short breakdown so you know what you are looking at.
-More details about the demo are on the [**wiki**](https://github.com/WindowsVista42/Quark-Engine/wiki/Demo).
+More details and an FAQ about the demo are on the [**wiki**](https://github.com/WindowsVista42/Quark-Engine/wiki/Demo).

 ## Future Plans
-- 1.0 version in the future
+- 1.0 version (currently 85% feature complete)
-- Will open source more things as systems get developed
+- Open source more systems
-- Will test the engine by making games
+- Make a commercial game to test the engine

 ##  Why Make a Game Engine?
 I think game engine technology is interesting and I wanted to explore it more.
 I am also trying to continually improve my skills through new challenges.
 Making a game engine is a great way for me to do both.

+## Open Sourced Parts
+Open sourced libraries I have made for the engine can be found on the [**wiki**](https://github.com/WindowsVista42/Quark-Engine/wiki/Open-Sourced-Libraries).

 ## Wiki
 I go into more depth on the technical aspects of the engine on the [**wiki**](https://github.com/WindowsVista42/Quark-Engine/wiki).